planetvoodoo/aframe-sprite-particles-component/README.md

 # aframe-sprite-particles-component

-Forked by AJ at Planet Voodoo, with fixes from the godfather of particle engines Professor Lee Stemkoski.
+Forked by Planet Voodoo, with fixes from Professor Lee Stemkoski.

 The **sprite-particles** component uses shader based points geometry to create a set of particles from texture billboards (camera facing textures).
 The particles start spawning once the component is created, and will continue until the **duration** expires.
 Properties can be used to define the position, velocity, acceleration, color, scale and rotation of the particles.